x

 School Shootings

-Run: if there is an opportunity to run away from an active shooter station, it is in your best interest and the interest of others, as you can call for help.
+Run: If there is an opportunity to escape from an active shooter station, it is in your best interest—as well as those around you—to run away and call for help.

-Fight: If you cannot find a classroom or a closet, your last option is to fight.
-Look around for solid, easy-to-handle items and sharp or pointed objects.
-These are improvised weapons.
-If the active shooter is coming your way, try to stay out of sight till the last possible moment and then strike with all the force you have.
-If you can get your hands on the gun, you can at least ensure it is not pointed at you.
-You might even be able to wrestle it from the hands of the killer.
+Fight: In the absence of an escape route or hiding place, your last option is to fight.
+This means looking around for solid, easy-to-handle items and sharp or pointed objects, which one can use as improvised weapons.
+Note that if the active shooter is coming your way, try to stay out of sight until the last possible moment.
+Then, strike with all the force you have.
+If you can get your hands on the gun, it is best, at minimum, to ensure it is not pointed at you (or any other victim).

-At MIRA Safety, we sell tactical level IV body armor plates that weigh just under 6 lbs each.
-These plates protect from some of the biggest calibers an active shooter can carry.
-These plates can be slipped into a technology pocket or laptop pocket inside a backpack to protect those terrible moments in an active shooter situation.
-A simple backpack can become a bulletproof shield or even a weapon used in an attack when outfitted with an armor plate.
+At MIRA Safety, we sell tactical level IV body armor plates that weigh just under six pounds each.
+Able to be slipped into a laptop pocket in a backpack, these plates protect from some of the biggest calibers an active shooter can carry.
+In this way, a simple backpack can become a bulletproof shield, or even a weapon if need be.

 MIRA Tactical Level 4 Body Armor Plate